jnsebgosselin/Curriculum-Vitae/README.md

 This work is based on a LaTex template that was originally created by [Adrien Friggeri](https://github.com/afriggeri/cv) and that has later been modified by [LaTeXTemplates](http://www.LaTeXTemplates.com).

 It is typesetted in [Roboto](http://developer.android.com/design/style/typography.html), a free font family developed by Google as the system font for its Android operating system.
-The option to use Helvetica Neue typeset, as per the original design of this template, is present in the code if you have access and prefer this option.
+The original design of this template used was typesetted in [Helvetica Neue](http://www.linotype.com/1266/neuehelvetica-family.html).
+This option is still present in the code if you have access to and prefer this option.
 The "Professional Interests" graph has been done with [Inkscape](https://inkscape.org/en/) and [FontAwesome](http://fortawesome.github.io/Font-Awesome/) is used for the icons.

 # License